stsievert/salmon/docs/source/benchmarks/adaptive.rst

    Having 10 concurrent users will likely still present adaptive gains, but they'll be smaller than if there were only 5 concurrent users.

-The number of users will be varied from 1 concurrent user to 10 concurrent users with a mean response time of 1 second.
+The experiment to confirm these points has been run with (functionally) Salmon v0.6.0.
+In this experiment, the number of users varies between 1 concurrent user to 10 concurrent users with a mean response time of 1 second.
 This matters for adaptive sampling because there will be less time for computation/searching.
 It doesn't matter for random sampling because no computation/searching is performed.
 How does the response rate affect the embedding accuracy?

 .. image:: imgs/accuracy.png
    :width: 100%